nomad-blueprint/nomad/README.md

     individual forms of life that no longer require human intervention or guidance when a certain threshold is met.

-        The interconnected architecture serves as machine life
+The interconnected architecture serves as virtual life